zhongpei0820/machine-learning-course/ML-midterm/README.md

     Model 2 : h(x) = ax + b (linear model)

    **Q** : 1.
 Work out the bias and variance for both models.
-        2. Also find out the bias and variance when there are four data points per dataset.
+        2. Also find out the bias and variance when there are three,four and five data points per dataset.

 ##Runing sample
+Result for Model 1 : Three-point dataset, four-point dataset and five-point dataset from left to right:
    ![Result for Model1](sample-result/result-for-model1.png)
+Result for Model 2 : Three-point dataset, four-point dataset and five-point dataset from left to right:
    ![Result for Model2](sample-result/result-for-model2.png)